lukahn/Square-Enix-Software-Token-OTP/README.md

     1. The token in this file changes each time the "Show One-Time_Password" button is pressed.
     1. Deleting this token when the app is closed means that the registration process needs to be restarted from the EULA stage.
     1. Deleting this token when the app is running causes a new file to be written when the button is pressed.
-    1. The initial value in the token is different and shorter on fresh installations (before the EULA is accepted) - 228 characters, same format with preceeding "0004" and character range.
+    1. The initial value in the token is different and shorter on fresh installations (before the EULA is accepted) - 228 or 290 characters, same format with preceeding "0004" and character range.
     1. There is a delay of a few seconds when pressing the button as a big calculation occurs (fan spins up).
 1. The token is generated using the libQRCronto.so library.
     1. /data/app/com.square_enix_software_token-1/lib/arm/libQRCronto.so